-Black mould is a fungus, caused by damp, which will continue to grow until you do something to get rid of it.
-Commonly found in household bathrooms, black mould tends to form in areas which are wet and warm.
+Black mould is a fungus caused by damp, which will continue to grow until you do something to get rid of it.
+Commonly found in household bathrooms, black mould tends to form in areas that are wet and warm.
 Such can also become a common issue on stone walls with deep crevices and uneven joins.
-And while they don’t necessarily damage the stone they live on; mould spores can become unsightly and downright ugly.
+And while they don’t necessarily damage the stone they live on, mould spores can become unsightly and downright ugly.

 If allowed to set seed properly, black mould will continue to spread and grow.
-It is attaching itself towards natural materials both inside and outside the home, including natural wood, stone, wicker and paper materials.
+It attaches itself to natural materials both inside and outside the home, including natural wood, stone, wicker and paper materials.